SHeavey/FYPBikeComputer/README.md

 # B.Eng (H) Software & Electronic Engineering

 # Project Description
-Viewing real time statistics while riding is extremely important for professional riders and people who take cycling seriously.
-My final year project will be an interactive bike computer.
-Data such as current/maximum/average speed, cadence, distance, temperature and the trip ride time will be measured.
-This data will be displayed real time, on an Android application that will be mounted to the front of the bike.
-Cyclists will have the option to share their journey to a webpage.
-This user-friendly webpage will store data from all shared journeys.
-Graphs will also be available on the webpage.
-A heart rate module will be placed on the handle bars.
-This will allow the user to be aware of how much there body is working at different stages of the cycle.
-LEDs will flash when the cyclist goes over a certain heart rate to let them know that there body is working harder than it should be.
-Overall, the aim of this project is to assist and improve the performance of people who take cycling seriously.
+The outcome of this project is a multi-functional bike computer that calculates data to which a cyclist would want to have real-time access.
+This project is geared towards professional cyclists and people who take cycling seriously.
+During the research phase, numerous avid cyclists were asked their opinions, with the consensus being that everyone would enjoy having access to real-time statistics while cycling.

+The scope of the project begins with collecting data, such as current, average, and maximum speed, distance, and revolutions per minute (RPM).
+It then transmits data from a sensor to an MQTT broker for storage, where a user-friendly website and Android application that subscribe to the data display it in real-time.

+The project reached its goal of developing a fully functional module for cyclists.
+The project was challenging and presented numerous learning opportunities.
+Some of the learning opportunities include the use of new hardware and programming languages, including, but not limited to, Python, Java, and JavaScript, Node, Express, jQuery, chart.js, and ajax.

 # Hardware Requirements